 The Icelandic spring groundfish survey (hereafter spring survey, IS-SMB), which has been conducted annually in March since 1985, covers the most important distribution area of the witch fishery.
 In addition, the Icelandic autumn groundfish survey (hereafter autumn survey, IS-SMH) was commenced in 1996.
-However, a full autumn survey was not conducted in 2011 due to a labour dispute.
+However, a full autumn survey was not conducted in 2011 due to a labour dispute and therefore the results for 2011 are not presented.